danmac/danmac.github.io/index.md

 Mainly developing using HTML/JavaScript/CSS on the frontend and PHP/MySQL on the backend, I was the goto when people needed to disseminate training or knowledge to our consumer staff.
-In the last 18 months I have also been the primary UI designer for a replacement Knowledge portal, suing CSS and JavaScript to build wireframes that are then implemented by the backend developers.
+In the last 18 months I have also been the primary UI designer for a replacement Knowledge portal, using CSS and JavaScript to build wireframes that are then implemented by the backend developers.

 In my free-time I build things for myself, using Raspberry Pis to hack my Apple TVs, LIFX lights and